antick/mojo/README.md

 To build a redistributable, production mode package, use `wails build`.

-## Mojo Mod
+## In-Built Mod

-The Mojo tool not only serves as a mod builder but also empowers you to simultaneously develop multiple submods.
-This functionality allows you to construct your own comprehensive overhaul mod.
-Instead of cluttering your mod list with numerous entries and worrying about compatibility, you can consolidate them as submods here.
-Even if one mod encounters issues, you can still proceed with building other mods within the final mod folder.
-If utilized effectively, this tool is very powerful for creating CK3 mods.
+This tool also comes up with an in-built mod called Mojo that has a few features to help you get started.

 ### Load order

-Place this mod at the bottom of your load order to avoid overriding other mods.
+Place the in-built mod generated from this tool at the bottom of your load order to avoid overriding other mods.
 However, you can adjust this based on your preferences, especially if you intend to avoid interfering with other mods.

 ### Compatibility

-This mod is Ironman compatible and supports Achievements.
-Note that individual submods may exhibit varying compatibility, so review the submod list for comprehensive insights.

 Compatibility with other mods may vary.
 A list of supported and unsupported mods will be updated as users provide feedback through the mod's Steam page or GitHub issues.